 If you find yourself digging through drawers multiple times a day, looking for anything from your favorite pair of socks to a socket wrench, it’s time to learn how to organize a drawer and keep it that way.
 The good thing about this life lesson is it will save you time, energy, and frustration forever.
 So, let’s take a look at our drawer organization tips.

 With any organization project, whether it’s decluttering your closet or color-coding documents, the most sensible first step is categorizing.
 This means determining what each drawer will hold and upholding this rule for every drawer.
+The Container Store suggests neatly separating the contents of your drawers.

 It’s crucial that you also let family members know about your organization plans — that way, everyone can avoid misplacing items.
 Also, it will keep the entire household from reverting back to your former disorganized ways.
 If it helps, you can print out labels and clearly mark what goes in each drawer.
 If laminated labels aren’t your thing, try chalkboard paint or using gift tags for each drawer handle — the more specific, the better.